 During this period of time (2011-2015), 7,457 individuals visited the emergency department for problems related to opioid use.
 There were more cases involving males than there were involving females.
 (More than 4,500 cases involved males while over 2,900 involved women.)
 Most of these cases were due to opioid abuse or dependence.
 This was the reason for about 39% of these ED visits.
 Almost one-quarter of the ED visits (24%) were the result of heroin poisoning.

-The report also records that an average of 1,500 people receive treatment in the emergency department every year.
+The report also records that an average of 1,500 people receives treatment in the emergency department every year.
 This alarming number doesn’t even include the individuals who are suffering from opioid abuse and other addictions and do not receive treatment.
 So, it’s undoubtedly clear that there is a need for addiction treatment in California.

 In comparison to other regions, the rate of substance abuse in Orange County is below the average.
 However, just because it isn’t an epidemic does not mean people are not suffering and in need of alcohol or drug addiction treatment.
 The reality is that every city needs alcohol and drug treatment facilities.